Explicitly Quantum-parallel Computation by Displacements: Introduction

 In this work, we investigate a new approach for encoding information for a photonic quantum annealer.
-While we do not propose a full paradigm for building an analog optical quantum optimiser, we discuss the potential opportunities and some of the challenges for encoding in these systems (and by extensions other systems which can be described as quantized harmonic oscillators).
-What we show is that displacement, which roughly corresponds to the creation of classical electromagnetic waves, is a natural way to encode and process information without interference from other degrees of freedom.
+We show that displacement, which roughly corresponds to the creation of classical electromagnetic waves, is a natural way to encode and process information without interference from other degrees of freedom.
 We argue that the interference between these degrees of freedom provide a natural way to engineer interactions which are insulated from a wide range of other degrees of freedom.
 We find that we can effectively encode a bit of information in the relative displacement (which in turn relates to photon number) of two packets of fixed phase, with the variable value determined by which mode has more photons.
 We call this scheme Differential Photon Number Encoding (DiPNE), and a closely related method based on measuring Differential \emph{Displacement} (DiDE).
 This is similar to the encoding scheme used in entropy computing.
 We argue that similar to the coherent Ising machine setting \cite{Leleu2019CIMampCorr}, degrees of freedom which are not directly used to encode the variables (the sum of the displacements and the magnitude of the difference) can be measured without measuring out the encoded information and causing decoherence.
 Such measurements would allow these degrees of freedom to be corrected.
 The encoding we explore is effectively the one which is created (briefly) before homodyne measurement is performed in the coherent Ising setting.
-While we do not explore it here, the encoding we explore here and the quadrature encoding used in coherent Ising machines are complementary to each other, and it is likely that analogs to what we propose here can also be done in the quadrature encoding setting used in coherent Ising machines.

 We also explore how non-Gaussian superpositions can be created, overcoming a key weakness of the coherent Ising setting, where the sources of non-Gaussianity are somewhat incidental, coming from saturation of the nonlinear gain material or photon loss \cite{Yamamoto2017CoherentIsing,Yamamura2017quantumIsing}.
 Such an incidental nature raises questions as to whether the essential elements of coherent Ising machine computation can be captured by classically efficient Gaussian approximations \cite{Clements2017GaussIsing,Tiunov2019simIsing,Tatsumura2021simBif,Ng2022GaussIsing}.
 This would remove the need for complex optical hardware, but also the potential for quantum advantage.
 Recent work has shown that coherent Ising machines seem to perform better in the regime with few photons \cite{Kumagai2025singlePhotonCIM}, similar to the one studied here, but it is unclear what role non-Gaussianity plays in this application.